donkirkby/live-py-plugin/howitworks.md

 the `live_lib` module will import the instrumented code, even if there is no `live_lib.py` file.
 Any other modules that import `live_lib` will get the instrumented code.

+I also learned enough about Python's module system to replace the regular turtle with my mock turtle.
+Now I don't need any special variables or method calls to visualize turtle graphics.
+The exact same code can run in live coding mode or in regular mode.
+The technique of replacing some framework code with a new version is called monkey patching; here's the `MockTurtle.monkey_patch()` method:

+    @classmethod
+    def monkey_patch(cls, canvas=None):
+        turtle_module = sys.modules['turtle']
+        turtle_module.Turtle = MockTurtle
+        turtle_module.mainloop = lambda: None
+        MockTurtle._screen = MockTurtle._Screen(canvas)
+        MockTurtle._pen = MockTurtle()

+This replaces the regular `turtle.Turtle` class with `MockTurtle`, as well as registering an instance of MockTurtle that will record all its commands.
+The `mainloop()` method usually keeps the turtle window open, but the replacement does nothing, because there is no window to keep open.

 [beaz]: http://www.dabeaz.com/modulepackage/